 User experience design is a human-first way of designing products.

-User experience design (UXD or UED) is the process of enhancing customer satisfaction and loyalty by improving the usability, ease of use, and pleasure provided in the interaction between the customer and the product.
+User experience design (UXD or UED) enhances customer satisfaction and loyalty by improving the usability, ease of use, and pleasure provided in the interaction between the customer and the product.

 Clear, right?
-Well you might note immediately that despite what I implied in the introduction, the definition has no reference to tech, no mention of digital, and vague at best.
+Well, you might note immediately that despite what I implied in the introduction, the definition has no reference to tech, no mention of digital, and is vague at best.
 But like all professions, it’s impossible to distill the process from just a few words.

-This implies that regardless of its medium , UX Design encompasses any and all interactions between a potential or active customer and a company.
-As a scientific process it could be applied to anything, street lamps, cars, Ikea shelving and so on.
-In the video below, we pit a banana against a pineapple to demonstrate this point.
+This implies that UX encompasses all interactions between a potential or active customer and a company regardless of its medium.
+As a scientific process, it applies to anything – street lamps, cars, Ikea shelving, etc. In the video below, we pit a banana against a pineapple to demonstrate this point.